-Once you have achieved the three goals, you can apply for Fairtrade Synagogue status by simply downloading the Synagogue Application Form and returning it to us by post to Fairtrade Synagogue Application, The Fairtrade Foundation, 5.7 The Loom, Gowers Walk, London, E1 8PY or by email.
+Once you have achieved the three goals, you can apply for Fairtrade Synagogue status by simply downloading the Synagogue Application Form and returning it to us by post to Fairtrade Synagogue Application, The Fairtrade Foundation, 5.7 The Loom, 14 Gower's Walk, London, E1 8PY or by email.

-A Jewish Guide to Fairtrade is a packed educational resource with Jewish sources on poverty and sustainability, activity ideas that your school, synagogue or workplace can get involved in, and a list of Kosher Fairtrade products.
-You can also order copies of this online or by calling 020 7440 7676.
+We have also created a Jewish Guide to Fairtrade which is a packed educational resource with Jewish sources on poverty and sustainability, activity ideas that your school, synagogue or workplace can get involved in, and a list of Kosher Fairtrade products.